cdondi/cdondi.github.io/index.md

    - Adjust weights for content-based and collaborative filtering to get tailored results.

 - **Efficient Memory Usage**:
-   - Precomputed cosine similarity matrix stored in HDF5 format for content-based filtering.
+   - Precomputed cosine similarity matrix stored in a FAISS vector store for content-based filtering.
    - Optimized SVD for collaborative filtering.

 - **Interactive Interface**: